kevinleedrum/mds/vuepress/components/inputs.md

 # Inputs & Textareas

-The `mx-input` component serves as both a single-line and multi-line text field.
+The `mc-input` component serves as both a single-line and multi-line text field.
 Optional elements include icons, assistive text, and a label.

 The icons for Moxi Design System are from [https://phosphoricons.com/](https://phosphoricons.com/).